OpenTPCast/Docs/guides/UPGRADE.md

 ## Preparation
 ### Hardware
 - A MicroSD card reader is required to backup and flash images to your MicroSD card on your computer.
+- A small phillips/crossheaded screwdriver is required to open the TPCast power box.
 - Your device may come included with a Class 4 MicroSD card.
 A Class 10 MicroSD card is recommended to speed up TPCast boot times.

 ### Software